Skip to main content

 • Secure endpoints – Require HTTPS, restrict IP ranges if possible, and rotate webhook secrets on a schedule.

-• Test first – Use tunneling tools or Krebit’s webhook tester to validate your handler before going live.
+• Test first – Use tunneling tools against your tenant to validate your handler before going live.

 Troubleshooting